nigeljohnson73/gStation/README.md

 * Drop wpa_supplicant.conf into the boot disk
 * Drop ssh into the boot disk

-Boot the PI and log in
+Boot the PI and log in (password will initally be raspberry)

-    rm -rf ~/known_hosts
+    rm -rf ~/.ssh/known_hosts
-    ssh pi@raspberrypi.local (password will be raspberry)
+    ssh pi@raspberrypi.local

+Change the password and run the configurator

-    passwd (change pi password)
+    passwd
     sudo raspi-config

+Make the folllowing changes

-* Network Options -> Hostname (gstation.local)
+* Network Options -> Hostname
 * Interfaceing options -> I2C -> yes
 * Interfaceing options -> serial -> no
 * Interfaceing options -> One wire -> yes
 * Exit (will reboot)

-Next, log back in with the new password, update Raspian and install all the software we need
+Next, log back in to the new hostname with the new password, update Raspian and install all the software we need

     sudo apt update -y
     sudo apt upgrade -y
-    sudo apt update -y
     sudo apt install -y apache2 php php-mbstring mariadb-server php-mysql git python3-dev python3-pip python3-pil i2c-tools python3-gpiozero
-    sudo python3 -m pip install --upgrade pip setuptools wheel sudo pip3 install Adafruit_DHT datetime adafruit-circuitpython-ssd1306
-    sudo phpenmod mysqli
+    sudo pip3 install --upgrade pip setuptools wheel Adafruit_DHT datetime adafruit-circuitpython-ssd1306 sudo phpenmod mysqli

 Make the directories we require